MichelaPozzi/2025-topic-03-group-04/README.md

 </p>

-&nbsp;&nbsp;&nbsp;&nbsp;Altogether, XX proteins were classified as RNA-binding, of which XX exhibited a right shift.\ &nbsp;&nbsp;&nbsp;&nbsp;Excluding the proteins used for model training, XX novel RBPs were identified.
+&nbsp;&nbsp;&nbsp;&nbsp;Altogether, XX proteins were classified as RNA-binding, of which XX exhibited a right shift.
+&nbsp;&nbsp;&nbsp;&nbsp;Excluding the proteins used for model training, XX novel RBPs were identified.

 4.  **Accuracy of Model:**\
-    visualise the predictive accuracy of our logistic regression model -\> the predictive accuracy lies way above the "coincidence line"\
+    visualise the predictive accuracy of our logistic regression model

     ![](images/clipboard-3562156733.png)